 There are a number of deadlines for receiving your UCAS application:

-- October: Oxford and Cambridge, veterinary studies, veterinary medicine, dentistry and medicine.
+- October: Oxford and Cambridge (see here our programme Oxbridge), veterinary studies, veterinary medicine, dentistry and medicine.

 - January: the majority of courses